tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* These seeds
-  * Create a couple task groups
-  * For each task group, creates 6 tasks
-  * If the task number is not divisible by 2, then it will use that number of months from now as the due date

 * We can run this with the `rails db:seed` command
-* In our situation, running this multiple times will work
+* If you run this command multiple times, it will just add more data
+  * Which can be problematic if you don't handle uniqueness constraints
-* But if you have uniqueness constraints, then you will want to reset your database first, or add checks before trying to recreate data
+* So if you want to wipe your database and then seed, you can run `rails db:schema:load db:seed`

 * There's also libraries that can help you organize and break up seeds
 * If you have a lot of models, you probably don't want them all in one file